 The Independent Presbyterian Church of Brazil

-SARA is an acronym for a retreat ministry that has been developed by Outreach’s Portuguese-language Ministries Coordinator, J.C.
+SARA is an acronym for a retreat ministry that was developed by Outreach’s Portuguese-language Ministries Coordinator, J.C.
 Pezini, and a colleague in the Independent Presbyterian Church of Brazil, the Rev. Mario Gois.
-The meaning of the Portuguese words behind “SARA” is “serving,” “helping,” “refreshing,” and “befriending.”
+SARA means “serving,” “helping,” “refreshing,” and “befriending” in Portuguese.
 A typical retreat involves up to 20 pastors over three days.
-The outcomes envisioned for those participating in a SARA retreat are that they will establish (re-establish) a life of personal piety making use of the classical spiritual disciplines; that they will find a spiritual mentor; that they will engage in spiritual conversations with fellow pastors as part of their being colleagues in ministry; and that they will take a regular day off.
-From one retreat in 2013, SARA has grown to twenty-two retreats.
-From three original mentors who lead the retreats and provide follow-up ministry, there are now over two dozen mentors with many more needed.
+The outcomes envisioned for those participating in a SARA retreat are that they will establish (re-establish) a life of personal piety making use of the classical spiritual disciplines; that they will find a spiritual mentor; that they will engage in spiritual conversations with fellow pastors as part of being colleagues in ministry; and that they will take a regular day off.
 A movement has begun, says Pezini, humbly amazed at what God is doing.
 In all these retreats, the emphasis is on the importance of the pastor having a daily devotional life, doing exercise each day, and engaging in regular serious reading.
 Recovering a vital devotional life renews the pastor’s delight in God and capacity to listen to God.

 The Outreach Foundation is seeking gifts totaling $5,000 to defray costs of attending SARA retreats for pastors who cannot afford them.